 How Ambient Bamboo Flooring Is Made

 To make Ambient bamboo flooring, we harvest A grade Moso bamboo when it is between five and seven years old (6" to 8" in diameter) to ensure maximum strength, durability and quality.
 After stripping off the outer layer of green skin, we slice only the middle of the culm - the most resilient part of the stalk - into long strips.
 Depending on the type of flooring, the strips are then heated, dried, pressed and glued together to make bamboo flooring boards.
 Our precision milling techniques and proprietary AccuSeal Finishing System result in a wide variety of stylish, stable bamboo flooring options that will last and add value to your home.
+Our brand is known as one of the best bamboo flooring products on the market.

 Bamboo is an earth-friendly choice for many reasons:

 Fast regrowth.
 Almost 1 million acres of forest vanish per week.
-While a 60-foot hardwood cut for market takes 60 years to replace, a 60-foot bamboo cut for market takes only 59 days to replace.*
+While a 60-foot hardwood cut for market takes 60 years to replace, a 60-foot bamboo cut for market takes only 59 days to replace.* When comparing bamboo flooring vs hardwood these benefits are difficult to ignore.

 Greater biomass & oxygen.
 Bamboo produces greater biomass - a renewable energy source - and 30% more oxygen than a hardwood forest of comparable size.